 - Investing in experience.
 Recent findings have shown that for every $1.00 invested in user experience (UX) development, the firm earns about $100.00 on average.

 - Content vs. simplicity.
 This one is tricky.
 Having effective customer experience-driven content is all about the balance between simplicity and content depth.
 You want your site to be able to answer any and all questions your customer may have, but you also want it to be built in a way that hides this information from view, while also making it easy to be discovered at the same time.

 - Customer lifetime value.
 How much a customer is estimated to spend, on average, during his or her “lifetime” doing business with the company.

 - Average order value.
-Refers to the average amount spent by customers per order.
-This can be enhanced through a great customer experience.
+This refers to the average amount spent by customers per order.
+This can be enhanced through great customer experience.
 For example, building a website that can recommend products to add to an order in progress can encourage them to buy more from you per purchase.
-Additionally, if your website allows the customer to compare products side-by-side with competitors, then it has a facet of customer experience that would be helpful to keeping your customers in your experience and not in someone else’s.
+Additionally, if your website allows the customer to compare products side-by-side with competitors, then it has a facet of customer experience that would be helpful to keep your customers in your experience and not in someone else’s.